Vlad1mirZhidkov/AI-Assistant/README.md

 1. **Automated responses**: The bot can provide instant replies to common customer inquiries, ensuring prompt communication.
 2. **Customer Query Tracking**: All customer interactions are logged and tracked, making it easy to follow up on leads and maintain a history of conversations.
 3. **Triggers**: The bot can be configured with custom triggers to automate specific actions based on keywords or phrases in customer messages.
-These actions include sending a message to a Telegram channel for sellers with information about the encountered trigger and the customer.
+These actions include sending a message to a Telegram channel for sellers with information about the encountered trigger and the customer (in progress).
-4. **Product Data Integration**: Bot responses are tailored based on the product data provided by the seller, ensuring accurate and relevant information is shared with customers.
+4. **Product Data Integration**: Bot responses are tailored based on the product data provided by the seller, ensuring accurate and relevant information is shared with customers (in progress).
 5. **Bot Customization**: The bot's behavior, greeting message, and triggers can be customized to meet the specific needs of different sales teams and products.

 ## Demo